Home / Transformers /

 The connection is shown in the following images, where:

-• To obtain a “step-up autotransformer”, the lower terminal of the primary winding must be connected to the upper terminal of the secondary winding.
-The input in this case is at the junction of both winding, and the output is at the upper terminal of the primary winding.
+- To obtain a “step-up autotransformer”, the lower terminal of the primary winding must be connected to the upper terminal of the secondary winding.
+The input in this case is at the junction of both windings, and the output is at the upper terminal of the primary winding.

 Take into account that two other possible variations of this transformer can be obtained if Np and Ns are exchanged in each of the previous diagrams.

-With this type of connections, the ability to transmit power is improved and there is also a better power factor.
+With this type of connection, the ability to transmit power is improved, and there is also a better power factor.

 More Transformer Tutorials